ahelal/ansible-concourse/README.md

 # temp solution to systemV issue and ansible :(
 concourse_ignore_errors                       : "{{ ansible_lsb['codename'] == 'xenial' | default(False)}}"
 ```
-## Keys

-**Warning** the role comes with default keys.
-This keys are used for demo only you should generate your own and store them **safely** i.e. ansible-vault

-You would need to generate 2 keys for web and one key for each worker node.
-An easy way to generate your keys to use a script in ```keys/key.sh```

-The bash script will ask you for the number of workers you require.
-It will then generate ansible compatible yaml files in ```keys/vars```
-You can than copy the content in your group vars or pass it somehow.

 ## TODO
 * MacOS support